TOLL FREE:

 Home BRAIN TUMOURS AND MRI

-There are more than 120 different types of brain tumors, according to the Brain Tumour Foundation of Canada.
+There are more than 120 different types of brain tumours, according to the Brain Tumour Foundation of Canada.
 Brain tumours occur when abnormal cells grow within or around the structure of the brain.
 Some are malignant and fast-growing, while others are slow-growing and benign (non-cancerous).

 Almost two thirds of all brain tumours are benign.
 The most common type of malignant (cancerous) brain tumour is glioblastoma, which originates in the glial (supportive) tissue.